-As the tide fell away at West Bay, the harbour and boats seemed closer to the terrace of houses, located at the back of the beach.
-The beach was full of relaxing visitors, enjoying the blue sky, warm weather and all that North Berwick in the summer season has to offer.
+As the tide fell away at West Bay, the harbour and boats seemed closer to the terrace of houses, which are located at the back of the beach.
+The beach itself was full of relaxing visitors, enjoying the blue sky, warm weather and all that North Berwick in the summer season has to offer.
 Like Cromer in Norfolk, the town and the beach are in close harmony here.
 Festival bunting lined the streets, an accordion was being played outside and seasonal shops had sprung open again since my winter visit.
-There’s a rich cultural identity here, two examples being Fringe by the Sea and the popular East Lothian Yacht Club.
+There’s a rich cultural identity here, an example being the popular East Lothian Yacht Club.

 How the beach informs Jane’s rhythm of live, living next to this beach.
 Here’s a link to the not-for-profit lobster hatchery that she is helping to develop.